What is Microfinance?

 When is it not suitable?

 It’s widely accepted by socially driven microfinance institutions that microloans specifically are not appropriate in situations where they propagate a cycle of debt or dependence.
 For example, if a client is taking a loan to pay off another loan, this is (ethically speaking) considered very bad practice and is something Deki works with our Field Partners to avoid.
+Also in times of famine or natural disaster microfinance is also considered unsuitable.

 The loans given by Deki are very small.
 How can such small amounts of money make a difference to people’s lives?